jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 One is the quality of connection.
 You know, even if it is fast, sometimes it's being shared by all users in your home or all users at your certain area.
+Another one here is network traffic, most of the time when I'm testing in incognito a random search and recaptcha appears, I know my connection is distorted.
+At this point, data sent and received in my real time game will also be distorted, causing lagging.

 Another one is the connection itself.
 No matter how fast is your Wi Fi technology, still interference